 3.3 Hybrid Residual Frameworks

-18 of 31 large-hubs (DWU) employ hybrid residual methodologies, where airlines assume residual risk on certain cost categories (particularly capital improvements) while receiving rate protections (rate caps, limited escalations) on others.
-These hybrid structures retain capital review provisions comparable to pure residual structures, with modifications reflecting the hybrid structure's specific provisions.
+A significant number of large-hub airports (based on DWU review of publicly available AUAs) employ hybrid residual methodologies, where airlines assume residual risk on certain cost categories (particularly capital improvements) while receiving rate protections (rate caps, limited escalations) on others.
+These hybrid structures feature an Extraordinary Coverage Protection (ECP) mechanism—the critical distinguishing feature from hybrid compensatory—ensuring airlines still cover all costs under downside scenarios, and retain capital review provisions comparable to pure residual structures, with modifications reflecting the hybrid structure's specific provisions.

 MII processes comparable to residual, reflecting residual-like risk on capital